Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Introduction

 \section{Introduction}

 Multi-agent reinforcement learning (MARL) has demonstrated remarkable success across a wide range of domains, from game playing \citep{yu2022surprising} to cloud resource scheduling \citep{mao2019learning} and transportation management \citep{el2013multiagent}.
-In many of these applications, agents share a common objective and must coordinate their behavior, a setting known as cooperative MARL.
-However, scaling cooperative MARL remains a fundamental challenge, as performance degrades sharply with the number of agents.
-The root of this difficulty is \textit{multi-agent credit assignment}: when all agents share a single reward signal, it becomes increasingly hard to determine how much each agent's action contributed to the observed outcome, and this ambiguity worsens with every additional agent.
+In these applications, an agent represents an individual decision-making entity, such as a player in a game, a job dispatcher in cloud scheduling, or a vehicle in a road network.
+When agents share a common objective and must coordinate their actions, the setting is referred to as cooperative MARL.
+The training difficulty of cooperative MARL grows rapidly with the number of agents $N$, stemming from multi-agent credit assignment: when all agents jointly contribute to the shared objective, no individual agent's contribution can be cleanly identified.

-Concretely, any optimization signal in cooperative MARL, whether a policy gradient, a Q-value, or an advantage estimate, must be derived from a shared return that aggregates the actions of all $N$ agents, introducing cross-agent noise that grows linearly with $N$. \citet{kuba2021settling} formalize this in the policy gradient setting, showing that the variance of each agent's gradient estimate scales as $\Theta(N)$, implying sample complexity $\mathcal{O}(N/\epsilon)$ and a signal-to-noise ratio that decays as $1/\sqrt{N}$.
-The central bottleneck in scaling cooperative MARL is thus the cross-agent noise inherent to learning from shared rewards.
+Specifically, in cooperative MARL, all $N$ agents share a single return, defined as the cumulative team reward, and compute a learning signal to update their policies.
+Regardless of the form of the signal, a gradient direction for policy-gradient methods or an advantage for actor-critic methods, the signal always carries cross-agent noise that grows with $N$. \citep{kuba2021settling} formalize this in the policy-gradient setting, showing that the noise contributes $\mathcal{O}(N)$ variance to the per-agent gradient.
+Thus, to make cooperative MARL scalable, this cross-agent noise must be addressed.

-Existing approaches attempt to mitigate cross-agent noise through two broad strategies.
-The first is credit decomposition, extracting per-agent contributions from the shared return via counterfactual baselines \citep{foerster2018counterfactual}, value factorization \citep{rashid2020monotonic, wang2020qplex}, or marginal contribution estimation \citep{wolpert2001optimal}.
-These methods reduce but do not eliminate cross-agent noise, as the learning signal remains derived from the shared return.
-The second strategy incorporates pre-designed controllers as base policies \citep{levine2013guided, johannink2019residual}, providing a noise-free action component.
-However, this constrains the learned policy near the controller, which may prevent it from reaching the true optimum.
-In both cases, cross-agent noise is either reduced but not eliminated, or avoided at the cost of constraining the solution space.

-We observe that many cooperative systems already possess an underexploited source of noise-free per-agent signals.
-For example, in domains such as cloud scheduling, traffic routing, and power dispatch, differentiable analytical models have been developed over decades in operations research and control theory.
-These models typically rely on simplifying assumptions and global system information, and thus cannot be directly translated into executable policies for individual agents.
-However, their differentiable structure can provide each agent with a noise-free gradient signal that depends only on the agent's own influence on the system state.